-- On-demand visibility into department performance.
 Using automation in reporting and project tracking allows for on-demand visibility into department performance – both against the plan and within specific KPIs.

-Possibly the greatest challenge to RPA adoption in Internal Audit is lack of awareness of the benefits it can provide.
+Possibly the greatest challenge to RPA adoption in internal audit is lack of awareness of the benefits it can provide.
 But for internal auditors who have adopted, innovative robotics has helped accounting and finance automate elements of financial reporting standards, such as SOC 1 and 2, ISO, and HIPAA.